History of Britney Spears in Timeline

 April 27, 2018: Fashion Line Partnership with Epic Rights

-On April 27, 2018, Epic Rights announced a partnership with Britney Spears to debut her own fashion line in 2019, including clothing, fitness apparel, accessories, and electronics.
+On April 27, 2018, Epic Rights announced a new partnership with Britney Spears to debut her own fashion line in 2019, which would include clothing, fitness apparel, accessories, and electronics.

 July 2018: Prerogative Fragrance Release